bjornmeansbear/lectureScripts/theLibreDesigner.md

 There are tools here that don't exist on a mac or windows machine; that's rad!

 ### File Formats? (where should this go??)
 If you've gotten this far, you might start to think about file formats -- how can i still share or fix things if I for some reason don't have access to what I need?? file formats are way more universal; standarad.
-Even a smaller bacl can be used in a retauranta?
-TMI
+If you ar